whprocter/RPr-Malcomb-2014/readme.md

 # Reproduction and Reanalysis of Malcomb et al 2014 Climate Vulnerability Model of Malawi

-This is a reproduction of:
+This study is a reproduction of:

 > Malcomb, D. W., E. A. Weaver, and A. R. Krakowka.
 2014.
 Vulnerability modeling for sub-Saharan Africa: An operationalized approach in Malawi. *Applied Geography* 48:17–30.
 DOI:[10.1016/j.apgeog.2014.01.004](https://doi.org/10.1016/j.apgeog.2014.01.004)